Berner Kantonalbank

 The Berner Kantonalbank AG (BEKB; in French: Banque Cantonale Bernoise SA, BCBE), operating under the brand name "BEKB | BCBE" and based in the Swiss canton of Bern, is a public limited company under private law founded in 1834 as one of the first cantonal banks of its kind, serving Switzerland's 26 cantons.
-At the end of 2020, the total financial assets of BEKB were valued at 36.4 billion Swiss francs with their staff comprising approximately 1,230 employees (or 1,000 full-time equivalents).
+At the end of 2020, the total financial assets of BEKB were valued at 43 billion Swiss francs with their staff comprising approximately 1,270 employees.

 As the majority shareholder, the Canton of Bern retains 51.5% of the company's shares, while also guaranteeing their stability, in accordance with the same Canton's constitution.
 This establishes BEKB as one of the largest cantonal banks in Switzerland.
 Berner Kantonalbank doesn't have state guarantee of its liabilities.